domoinc/kube-valet/README.md

 ## Disaster Recovery

-If pods are not showin up via normal `kubectl` commands check for unintialized pods by adding the `--include-uninitialized` flag.
+If pods are not showing up via normal `kubectl` commands check for unintialized pods by adding the `--include-uninitialized` flag.

 ```bash
 kubectl get pods --include-uninitialized --all-namespaces